-Looking for inspiration?
-Look no further than these 9 creative photo ideas and photography tips to inspire your photography in May 2013.
+Looking for inspiration for your photography?
+Look no further than these 9 creative photo ideas to try in October!

 Shooting lone figures in a stunning setting is a great way to add another dimension to your landscape photography.
 Here Mark Hamblin shares five clever photo ideas to help you breathe new life into your landscapes…

 In this digital infrared photography tutorial we’ll show you how to choose suitable subjects, set up your camera and compose dynamic infrared images.

 Landscape photography is one of the most popular genres, and there are photographers who dedicate huge parts of their life to getting the perfect shot of a scene.
 These committed individuals are happy to carry large camera kits and tripods to ensure they get the very best image quality that they can.

 There are also lots of people who like to combine landscape photography with walking or cycling or many other outdoor pursuits, who want something a bit smaller and lighter to take their photographs.
 In their latest guest post the team at Photoventure gathered together a list of cameras that would suit these two tribes as well as those in between.